Triple Layer Brownie Cake

 - In a large microwave-safe bowl, melt butter and chocolate; stir until smooth.
 Stir in sugar.
 Add eggs, one at a time, beating well after each addition.
 Stir in vanilla, flour and salt.

 - Pour into three greased and floured 9-in. round baking pans.
-Bake at 350° for 23-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 23-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes; remove from pan to a wire rack to cool completely.

 - For frosting, melt chocolate in a heavy saucepan over medium heat.
 Gradually stir in cream and sugar if desired, until well blended.
 Heat to a gentle boil; boil and stir for 1 minute.
 Remove from the heat; transfer to a large bowl.
 Refrigerate for 2-3 hours or until mixture reaches a pudding-like consistency, stirring a few times.